ILIAS-eLearning/ILIAS/components/ILIAS/MetaData/docs/manipulator.md

 in the [API](api.md) manipulates LOM sets via the method `prepareCreateOrUpdate` (and relatedly `prepareForceCreate`).

-The main mechanism with which the `Manipulator` decides how the proceed is by checking whether various paths are 'complete' on the to-be-manipulated set, meaning whether there is at least one instance of the element that the path points to in the set.
+The main mechanism with which the `Manipulator` decides how to proceed is by checking whether various paths are 'complete' on the to-be-manipulated set, meaning whether there is at least one instance of the element that the path points to.

 Consider `prepareCreateOrUpdate` being called with a path *p* and *n* string values.
 First, if the path contains any steps to super-elements,